Caramel Apple Cheesecake

 - Preheat oven to 350F.
 Have a 9-inch springform pan ready.

-- Right before serving, make the caramel apple topping: In a large skillet, melt the 1 tablespoon butter.
-Add the apples and pecans.
+- Right before serving, make the caramel apple topping: In a large skillet, melt 1 tablespoon butter.
+Add the apples, pecans, and a pinch of salt.
 Cook for 5 minutes or until the apples start to soften.
-Add the remaining 1/4 cup caramel sauce and stir.
+Stir in the remaining 1/4 cup caramel sauce.
 Remove from the heat and cool 15 minutes.
-Remove the top part of the springform pan and spoon the apples on top of the cheesecake.
+Spoon the apples on top of the cheesecake.
 Serve immediately.
-Store in the refrigerator in an airtight container for up to 1 week.

 This post may contain affiliate links.
 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchase.